RadarML/red-rover/docs/format.md

 **Dataset**: a directory containing a collection of sensors.
 - A copy of the active `config.yaml` is placed in the root dataset folder.
 - Data processing output files should be placed in directories starting with an underscore (e.g. `_scratch`, `_out`).
+- Processed output files placed in a directory along with a valid `meta.json` may be interpreted as "virtual" sensors, e.g. a processed range-doppler-azimuth radar sensor.
+- **NOTE**: processed directories must not contain a `meta.json` file unless they are intended to be interpreted as virtual sensors.
 - Example structure:
     ```
     example/